India (Bharat) – Pre-history

 Ancient History

 The Ice ages, that dominated the landscapes of the Northern Hemisphere, most of it being an ice-covered land mass for much of human history, did not much affect the land area of the Indian sub- continent, protected as it was by the Himalayas and the Southern Ocean.
-Further south, Sundaland, the extension of South-East Asia, was also protected by the Southern Ocean, but most of all these lands were covered by dense jungles that were not conducive for any settlements except along the coasts.
+Further south, Sundaland, the extension of South-East Asia, was also, protected by the Southern Ocean, but most of all these lands were covered by dense jungles that were not conducive for any settlements except for tiny and also non-permanent ones, along the coasts and perhaps, along some river valleys.
 The Northern and Eastern Asiatic region was cold but somewhat protected from the Ice because of the seas and had some archaic nomadic hominin populations there.

-The Homo Sapiens split from the Neanderthals around 600,000 years ago.
-By about 2,50,000 to 3,00,000 years ago they had evolved into modern Human species and were by then mostly living in South and South – East Africa, in the caves in the cliffs along the tidal basins of the seacoast that also provided protection from predators, by the relative inaccessibility of the caves and by the sea itself.
+The modern Human species are said to have evolved about 3,00,000 to 2,50,000 years ago and were mostly living in South and South – East Africa in the caves in the cliffs along the tidal basins of the seacoast that also provided protection from predators, by the relative inaccessibility of the caves and by the sea itself.
 Such prolonged life of aquatic exposure led to many physiological and hormonal changes.
 The protein and other nutrient rich and easy to eat sea food, even when raw, led to better brain development.

-Evening story-telling or boasting of their exploits, would have led to a sense of togetherness and cohesion across larger groups, say even upto 150 to 200 individuals spread across easily accessible distances.
-The other archaic hominins, not having evolved all such capabilities, lived as a small isolated family group of about 15 to 20 individuals content hunting game in the swamp lands along the boundaries of the lakes in the Great Rift valley and across the savannah there and gathering food from there.
+Evening story-telling or boasting of their exploits, would have led to a sense of togetherness and cohesion in family groups, and also across larger groups, say even upto 150 to 200 individuals spread across easily accessible distances.
+The other archaic hominins, not having evolved all such capabilities, lived as a small isolated family group of about 10 to 15 individuals, content hunting game in the swamp lands along the boundaries of the lakes in the Great Rift valley and across the savannah there and gathering food from there.
 Some of such Hominins are also thought to have hunted other Hominins and even Humans.

-1,25,000 years ago, before the last Ice age, the sea levels were 4 to 6 meters higher than they are today, making walking out of Africa into Asia, a far more difficult, dangerous and an unlikely possibility.
+1,25,000 years ago, before the last Ice age, the sea levels were five to ten meters higher than they are today, making walking out of Africa into Asia, a far more difficult, dangerous and an unlikely possibility.
+Those humans who could not find enough space near the tidal basins, moved inland and lived as nomadic hunters.

-Neanderthals, Denisovans and other hominin species living huddled in caves struggling for survival, as nomadic hunter – gatherers; at the edges of the massive glaciers, as ice deposits covered most of Europe and North America, except the narrow Mediterranean Coastal region and the Coastal region of Siberia and North-Western Europe, even up to as late as 25,000 BCE, did not allow any meaningful Homo Sapien Sapiens presence there in those times.
+Neanderthals, Denisovans and other hominin species living huddled in caves struggling for survival, as nomadic hunter – gatherers; at the edges of the massive glaciers, as ice deposits covered most of Europe, except the narrow Mediterranean Coastal region and the Coastal region of Siberia and North-Western Europe, even up to as late as 25,000 BCE, did not allow any meaningful Homo Sapiens presence there in those times.

 Then came the ‘Game- Changer’ event!

-It also caused ash dispersion into the upper atmosphere that is estimated to have caused a volcanic winter like effect, blocking sunlight across the world for about 6 to 10 years and also resulting in considerable acid rain.
-This caused about 3/4ths of the plant life and the bigger herbivores, dependent on this plant life, and even the many carnivores dependent on these herbivores, to all die out.
+It also caused ash dispersion into the upper atmosphere that is estimated to have caused a volcanic winter like effect, blocking much of the sunlight across the world for about six to ten years and also resulting in considerable acid rain.
+This caused about 3/4ths of the plant life and the bigger herbivores, dependent on this plant life, and even the many carnivores dependent on these herbivores, to mostly die out.

 Having populated both the coasts of India and slowly moved inland along the various rivers across the country, the humans in about 10 to 20,000 years (i.e., by about 60,000 to 50,000 BCE) had also, moved into South-East Asia and again along the coast up into China and Japan and down into Sundaland and onwards into Australia.